 Foreign Language Learning

-For older teens looking for an intensive summer experience, the Youth Conservation Corps offers paid summer internships where students age 15 through 18 can get involved in conservation work at national parks, national forests, and wildlife refuges.
+For older teens looking for an intensive summer experience, the Youth Conservation Corps offers paid summer internships!
+This is for students age 15 through 18 to participate in conservation work at national parks, national forests, and wildlife refuges.
 Teens will gain valuable experience, make lifelong friends, and get to explore the country’s natural treasures.

 No matter what you and your kids choose this summer, focus on opportunities that balance responsibility with fun.
-Even an educational summer break should feel like a break, so be sure to seek summer learning that doesn’t feel like just another day at school.
-Your kids will appreciate the time to explore their interests while still being a kid, and you’ll appreciate the eased transition when the school bell rings once again.
+Even an educational summer break should feel like a break from school; so be sure to seek summer learning that doesn’t feel like just another day of class.
+Your kids will appreciate the time to explore their interests while still being a kid.
+In turn, you’ll appreciate the eased transition when the school bell rings once again.